-All four contests that make up the competition will be held in three phases that determine a team's level of participation.
-Competitors will have a chance to win prizes at each phase, for a total prize pool of up to \$280,000.
+All four contests that make up the competition will be held in three phases.
+Competitors will have a chance to win prizes at each phase, for a total prize pool of \$280,000.

-- Phase 1 Preliminary Team Selection: up to \$2,000/team from a total cash prize pool of up to \$70,000. - The submission asks teams to share their motivations for entering the competition and describe their capacity to perform well in the competition. - It is recommended and expected that teams leverage this prize to support their participation in Phase 2 of the competition. - o A maximum of 35 teams will be selected from the pool of submissions. - o The full set of submission requirements are described in 3. - Phase 2 Competitor Selection: up to \$15,000/team from a total cash prize pool of up to \$180,000. - The Competitor Selection phase is the chance for students to demonstrate their skill sets in achieving competition objectives.
-Submissions, structured as written reports, have been designed to evaluate how likely the team is to be successful in competing in the rest of the competition. - O In this phase, teams will complete submissions during the fall semester for three of the four contests: Turbine Prototype, Project Development, and Connection Creation.
-CWC organizers will use those submissions to determine the 12 teams that will earn a cash prize and compete in Phase 3, which will take place during the Spring 2024 semester. - O Details on submission requirements, how the submissions will be evaluated, and when they are due will be included in a separate Phases 2-3 rules document.
+- Phase 1 Preliminary Team Selection: \$2,000/team from a total cash prize pool of \$70,000. - The submission asks teams to share their motivations for entering the competition and describe their capacity to perform well in the competition. - It is recommended and expected that teams leverage this cash prize to support their participation in Phase 2 of the competition.5 - \circ A maximum of 35 teams6 will be selected from the pool of submissions. - The full set of submission requirements are described in Section 3. - Phase 2 Competitor Selection: \$15,000/team from a total cash prize pool of \$180,000. - Phase 2 is open only to winners of Phase 1. - The Competitor Selection phase is the chance for students to demonstrate their skill sets in achieving competition objectives.
+Submissions, structured as written reports, have been designed to evaluate how likely the team is to be successful in competing in the rest of the competition.